|Barcelona Las Ramblas|

 Other than Gaudí, Barcelona does offer a lot in terms of architectural brilliance.
 The Gothic Cathedral in the heart of the Gothic quarter is a must-see.
 Just wandering around Barcelona you will come across a feast of beautiful buildings, and also get off Las Ramblas, there is so much more to see just 2 minutes either side of this famous street.

 For culture-vultures out there Barcelona has plenty of museums to keep you happy.
 The MACBA (museum of modern art) and the CCCB next door are worth a look and generally have good exhibitions on every month.
 The Picasso and the permanent Dalí exhibition in the Gothic Quarter are always popular.
 The Caixa Forum is a museum which has different art exhibitions every month.
-It is just off Plaça Espanya, on Avenida Marques de Comillos that is popular with locals but much ignored by tourists, which is a shame because it's worth a visit and free!
+It is just off Plaça Espanya, on Avenida Marques de Comillos that is popular with locals but much ignored by tourists, which is a shame because it's worth a visit and it's free.
 Near the Caixa Forum is MNAC (museum of Catalan art) which is so beautiful inside and out.

 If you want free unlimited transport on the Barcelona public transport system and discounts on many of Barcelona's top attractions consider buying the Barcelona Card - The discount and travel pass.

 Barcelona has sumptious food, there is no doubt about it.
 You can get anything you want from international food to Catalan favourites, tapas to seafood platters.
-All you have to do is look around, there are lots of very reasonably priced restaurants, as well as some pricey ones.
+All you have to do is look around, there are lots of reasonably priced restaurants, as well as some pricey ones.
 People here eat late, lunch is usually at 14:00 and dinner at 22:00, for dinner it is usually advisable to book a table.
 Like with many things, if you want good quality without the price tag then head away from Las Ramblas.

 Tapas is particularly good around Barceloneta, this was originally a fishing village and there are still many quaint little local places where you can get fresh seafood tapas for good prices.